Dwarf AGNs from Optical Variability for the Origins of Seeds (DAVOS): Insights from the Dark Energy Survey Deep Fields: Discussion

 \subsection{\emph{WISE} Properties}

 We match our variable AGN candidates to the all-sky unWISE extra-galactic catalog \citep{Schlafly2019} using a 5$^{\prime\prime}$ radius which includes both galaxies and AGNs.
 We find \NWISEAGN{} matches that satisfy the simple \emph{WISE} AGN selection criteria of $W1-W2>0.8$ \citep{Stern2012} out of \NWISE{} total matches.
 We plot the $W1-W2$ colors versus stellar mass in Figure~\ref{fig:wise} for sources with acceptable stellar mass estimates.
 The colors follow the upper-tail of the $W1-W2$ distribution for galaxies and AGNs \citep{Stern2012,Assef2013}, suggesting some AGN contribution to the mid-infrared (MIR) emission.
 Nevertheless, this demonstrates that a large fraction ($\sim50$ percent) of our variable AGN sources are not dominated by AGN emission in the MIR.
 Hence, these variable AGN would be missed by MIR color selection.
-Finally, we find no strong trend between the \emph{WISE} colors and stellar mass.